As a winter storm is set to blanket much of the nation in snow, many Americans will indeed experience a white Christmas.

-When those first few notes begin to play, your heart begins to melt.
+When those first few notes of the song "White Christmas" begin to play, your heart begins to melt.
 Then, the textured tones of Bing Crosby’s crooning voice fill the air and wrap around you like a warm blanket.

 It seems only fitting that the melancholy melody of the holiday tune was sung by one of the most beloved voices of the 20th century.

 "At the time that Bing Crosby recorded ‘White Christmas,’ he was really the biggest star in the country, perhaps in the world," said Matthew Barton, the curator of recorded sound at the Library of Congress.

 "He was a huge success on records, he had a weekly radio show, and he was a major film star," Barton added.
 "He really was just a towering figure and had been for a number of years."

 According to Barton, Crosby had already been recording Christmas songs as a band singer in the late 1920s, and then he recorded the songs on his own in the 1930s.

 "They were big hits," Barton said.
 "And they became hits again every winter."

 "[Crosby’s] voice, his personality were very much, very closely associated with Christmas and Christmas music at the time," Barton added.

 The man behind the curtain

 While Crosby might be the most recognizable name associated with "White Christmas," another cultural heavy hitter was behind the song’s creation: Irving Berlin.